Quentin Richardson: Orlando Magic (2010–2012)

-In 2010, Richardson signed with the Orlando Magic.
+In 2010, Richardson signed a three-year, $7.5 million contract with the Orlando Magic.
 He remained with the team until October 2012, when he was waived.
 During his 2-year stint with Orlando, Richardson played 105 games and averaged 4.4 points, 0.7 assists and 2.9 rebounds while shooting 31.5% from the 3pt-line.

 Return to New York (2013)

 On April 16, 2013, Richardson signed with the New York Knicks for the remainder of the season, joining that team for a second time.
 He only played one regular season game, scoring five points in twenty nine minutes on 1 for 11 shooting, but brought down ten rebounds.
 He did appear in five playoff games, hitting two three-pointers in New York's 26-point blowout win of the Pacers in Game 2 of the Eastern Conference semifinals.

 On July 10, 2013, Richardson was part of a trade package to the Toronto Raptors, along with center Marcus Camby, forward Steve Novak, a first-round draft pick in 2016, and two second-round draft picks in 2014 and 2017, in exchange for forward Andrea Bargnani.

-Richardson's final NBA game was played on May 11, 2013, in Game 3 of the Eastern Conference Semi-Finals versus the Indiana Pacers.
-Richardson played less than 2 minutes and the only stat he recorded was 1 rebound.

-On September 3, 2013, Richardson was waived by the Raptors.
+Richardson's final NBA game was played on May 11, 2013, in Game 3 of the Eastern Conference Semi-Finals against the Indiana Pacers.
+Richardson played less than two minutes and the only stat he recorded was one rebound.
+On September 3, Richardson was waived by the Raptors.